 Under Description, I keep categories for things like:

-Mandalay Bay and House of Blues are businesses that could exist under the Business hierarchy, but I’ve added them at this level because it works for me.
-When it comes time to search by keyword, it doesn’t really matter which level I used to get there.
+Mandalay Bay and House of Blues could exist under the Business hierarchy, but I’ve added them at this level because it works for me.
+When it comes time to search by keyword, it doesn’t matter which level I used to get there.
 I can still find the shots I took at House of Blues in Mandalay Bay.

 Also, those fields don’t survive to the versions I edit in Photoshop or some other external tool, but the keywords always transfer over to the new version.
 I duplicate that information so I can have a consistent experience when I’m searching for images.

 Using keywords is a discipline.
 It works best for me to tag my images right after I import them.
 If I start getting into processing the images without keywords, I may not go back and tag them, which means I can’t find them in searches or include those images in smart albums.

 That’s me.
 Perhaps you can edit your images and then tag them, but don’t blame me if you forget.

 Want to learn more about Photography software?
 Click below to check out articles about Adobe, ON1, Skylum, and more.